toma-popescu-endava/Angular-code-challenge-EN/README.md

 # Angular code challenge

-Super tof dat je interesse hebt om bij ons aan de slag te gaan!
-We werken elke dag met een grote groep van developers aan de websites van Centraal Beheer, Interpolis, FBTO en Avero.
-Deze groep van developers willen we heel graag uitbreiden.
-Daarbij vinden we opleiding, werkervaring of achtergrond eigenlijk helemaal niet zo waardevol.
-Belangrijker is dat je talent hebt en de juiste motivatie.
+Great that you are interested in working with us!
+Every day we work with a large group of developers on the websites of Centraal Beheer, Interpolis, FBTO and Avero.
+We really want to expand this group of developers.
+In addition, we don't find education, work experience or background really that valuable at all.
+It is more important that you have talent and the right motivation.

-## Wat is de Code challenge?
+## What is the Code challenge?
-De Code challenge is een laagdrempelige front-end opdracht waarbij je een aantal nieuwe functionaliteiten bouwt voor een voorbeeld-applicatie.
-Wij reviewen je code, vinden we jouw oplossing tof?
-Dan nodigen we je graag uit voor een eerste kennismakingsgesprek.
+The Code challenge is an accessible front-end assignment where you build a number of new functionalities for an example application.
+We review your code and if we like your solution, we would like to invite you for a first introductory meeting.

-## De challenge
+## The challenge
-We werken veel met formulieren.
-Formulieren om je schade te melden, een nieuwe verzekering af te sluiten, etc.
+We work a lot with forms.
+Forms to report your damage, to take out a new insurance policy, etc.

-Deze formulieren zijn vaak gebouwd in Angular.
+These forms are often built in Angular.

-In deze code challenge ga je aan de slag met een voorbeeldformulier.
-De styling (we gebruiken voor deze challenge Tailwind https://tailwindcss.com/) en html is al klaar maar we missen nog wat functionaliteit.
+In this code challenge you will work with an example form.
+The styling (we use Tailwind https://tailwindcss.com/ for this challenge) and html is already done but we are still missing some functionality.

 ![Screenshot](screenshot.png)

 ### Requirements:
-Bouw het voorbeeldformulier (zie src/app/app.component.html voor de huidige html) verder af.
-We verwachten dat je applicatie in ieder geval (een deel van) de volgende requirements bevat:
+Build the example form (see src/app/app.component.html for the current html) further.
+We expect your application to contain at least (part of) the following requirements:

-Functionaliteiten:
+Functionalities:
-- De gebruiker moet het type voertuig kunnen kiezen
+- The user must be able to choose the type of vehicle
-    - Mogelijke keuzes:
+    - Possible choices:
         - auto
         - motor
         - scooter
-- De afbeelding rechts van het formulier moet wijzigen op basis van de keuze van de gebruiker.
-De volgende combinaties zijn mogelijk:
+- The image to the right of the form should change based on the user's choice.
+The following combinations are possible:
     - auto: assets/auto.jpg
     - motor: assets/motor.jpg
     - scooter: assets/scooter.jpg
-- De gebruiker moet het subtype van het voertuig kunnen kiezen.
+- The user must be able to choose the subtype of the vehicle.
-    - Mogelijke subtypes voor voertuig auto:
+    - Possible subtypes for vehicle _auto_
         - Hatchback
         - Sedan
         - Station